 Like other nootropics in the racetam class, there are few reported side effects from supplementing phenylpiracetam at the recommended dosages.

-The most commonly reported side effect is headache, which is typical of most racetams and may indicate that additional choline is needed.
+The most commonly reported side effect are headaches, which is typical of most racetams, and may be a sign that additional choline should be supplemented.

 Some users report unpleasant effects the day after taking phenylpiracetam, including irritability and brain fog.

 Others say that taking high doses of phenylpiracetam continuously over a prolonged period can result in difficulty sleeping, depression, and emotional instability.